 - time management skills.

-- take turns
+- learn to play fairly and take turns

 - remembering things